iluwatar/java-design-patterns/singleton/README.md

 ## Intent of Singleton Design Pattern

-Ensure a class only has one instance, and provide a global point of access to it.
+Ensure a Java class only has one instance, and provide a global point of access to this singleton instance.

 ## Detailed Explanation of Singleton Pattern with Real-World Examples

 Real-world example

 > A real-world analogy for the Singleton pattern is a government issuing a passport.
 In a country, each citizen can only be issued one valid passport at a time.
 The passport office ensures that no duplicate passports are issued to the same person.
 Whenever a citizen needs to travel, they must use this single passport, which serves as the unique, globally recognized identifier for their travel credentials.
-This controlled access and unique instance management in the real world mirrors how the Singleton pattern controls the instantiation of a class in software.
+This controlled access and unique instance management mirrors how the Singleton pattern ensures efficient object management in Java applications.

 In plain words